productml/blurr/docs/Window DTC Tutorial.md

 | NV9T     | 8.11                              | 12.52                             |
 | 6CF3     | 9.89                              | 14.74                             |

-A result like this would be pretty conclusive: activating a boost increases engagement.
-All our players have increased the games played per session after activating the boost.
+This result shows our players have increased the games played per session after activating the boost.

 ## 3. Window DTC